Bertram Wainer: Biography

 Wainer also raised allegations of police corruption in protecting back-yard abortion rackets.
 His claims were published in stories written by journalist Evan Whitton in Melbourne's Truth newspaper.
 On 9 December 1969 a series of affidavits was handed to the Solicitor-General, Basil Murray QC.
 They alleged that police were protecting doctors as well as back-yard abortionists, including Charles Wyatt, a former Victorian police officer.

 During the six months Wainer had been campaigning, Jack Ford had been promoted to the head of the Homicide squad.
 An inquiry which commenced in early 1970 headed by William Kaye QC revealed an institutionalised and systematic graft dating back to about 1953, and resulted in Ford and another Superintendent, Jack Matthews, being jailed for five years.
 Martin Jacobsen, a constable, was jailed for three years.

 Wainer opened the Fertility Control Clinic in East Melbourne in 1972: the first in Australia where public access to abortion could be obtained with no upfront fees.

 He wrote a book about his experiences, "It Isn't Nice", that was published in 1972.

 In October 1974, Wainer presented the solicitor-general with a secretly-made tape recording of a senior sergeant talking to a minor criminal.
 He alleged that the conversation indicated that the policeman had accepted a bribe.
-After some initial inquiries has been made, the Hamer government set up an inquiry headed by Barry Beach, QC.
+After some initial inquiries had been made, the Hamer government set up an inquiry headed by Barry Beach, QC.
 It found that the health of the force was "not well".
 However, only 33 of the 55 police named by Beach were charged and all of them were acquitted.

 In 1975, Wainer was interviewed on ABC TV's The Norman Gunston Show.

 He ran for the seat of Casey in the 1980 election, achieving 3.97% of the vote.

 He died of a heart attack in 1987 at Ararat, Victoria.